mimranbee24seecs-ctrl/MLPROJECT/README.md

 ### 4.3 Conclusion
 This project successfully met all requirements:
 1.  **Deep Learning:** We implemented a state-of-the-art CNN that achieved high accuracy.
 2.  **Classical ML:** We successfully used Feature Extraction to train SVM and Random Forest models.
+3.  **Optimization:** We successfully refactored the data pipeline from memory-heavy NumPy arrays to efficient Generators to function within the Colab environment.
+2.  **Classical ML:** We successfully used Feature Extraction to train SVM and Random Forest models.
 3.  **Evaluation:** We compared multiple models and found that while Classical methods work well with good features, **Deep Learning is statistically superior** for image classification tasks.